46elks/quick-switchboard/README.md

 # Getting started
-The guide for setting up a quick switchboard is found here: https://46elks.com/tutorials/quick-switchboard This was also made as an workshop during PyCon 2022.
-The workshop page is found here: https://46elks.com/pycon-ws A recording of this workshop is found here: (TBA)
+- The guide for setting up a quick switchboard is found here: https://46elks.com/tutorials/quick-switchboard
+- This was also made as an workshop during PyCon 2022.
+The workshop page is found here: https://46elks.com/pycon-ws
+- A recording of this workshop during PyCon is found here: (TBA)

 ## Config
 - `baseurl = "http://yourdomain.com"`